datamade/how-to/search/03-heavyweight.md

         ports:
           - 8986:8983
         environment:
-          SOLR_LOG_LEVEL: INFO
+          SOLR_LOG_LEVEL: DEBUG
         restart: on-failure

     volumes:
       solr-data:
     ```

-    Next, in your terminal, run `docker-compose up -d solr`.
-To view the logs, run `docker logs -f solr`.
-To stop Solr, or if you make changes to your underlying Solr or container configuration, run `docker-compose down`.
+3. Start Solr.
+In your terminal, run `docker-compose up -d solr`.
+    - To view the logs, run `docker logs -f solr`.
+    - To stop Solr, or if you make changes to your underlying Solr or container configuration, run `docker-compose down`.
 This will remove your Solr container, but keep your index data in tact, thanks to use of the named `solr-data` volume.
 To spin up a new Solr container, start over with `docker-compose up -d solr`.

 #### Configure Haystack